Baltimore/Washington International Airport: 20th century

 In 1980, the BWI Rail Station opened, providing a connection for passengers on the Northeast Corridor through Amtrak.
 BWI was the first airport in the U.S. with a dedicated intercity rail station.
 The station provided rail transit access to Washington, D.C., something that Dulles International Airport did not achieve until late 2022.

 BWI added a new international terminal (Concourse E), designed by STV Group and William Nicholas Bodouva & Associates, in 1997.
 Dulles, though, continues to hold the lion's share of the region's international flights.
 BWI has not attracted as many long-haul international carriers.

-The first transatlantic nonstops were on World Airways about 1981; British Airways arrived at BWI a few years later.
+The airport's first scheduled commercial transatlantic nonstop flights were Icelandic Air flights to Luxembourg Airport, which began November 3, 1978, but they ended in 1980 because of equipment shortages.
+World Airways began operating nonstop flights to London Gatwick Airport on May 30, 1981.
+Icelandic, now renamed Icelandair, restarted nonstop flights between BWI and Luxembourg in 1982.
+British Airways began nonstop flights between BWI and London Heathrow Airport in 1984.
 Aer Lingus, Air Jamaica, Air Aruba, Air Canada, Air Greenland, Condor, El Al, KLM, Ladeco, and Mexicana all previously flew to BWI.

 Over the first half of the 1990s, runway 15L/33R was extended 1,800 ft from 3,199 ft to its current length of 5,000 ft, allowing it to be used by small passenger jets like the Boeing 737.

 Beginning in the 1980s and for much of the 1990s, BWI was a hub for Piedmont Airlines and successor US Airways, but that airline's financial problems in the wake of the dot-com bust, the September 11 attacks, and low fare competition forced it to cut back.
 The airport has been a haven for low-cost flights in the Baltimore/Washington Metropolitan Area since Southwest Airlines' arrival in September 1993 and subsequent expansion in the early 2000s.
 Southwest is the airport's largest carrier, accounting for 56.12% of the airport's passengers in 2011.
 Southwest Airlines currently serves on average 245 daily departures to the U.S., Mexico, and the Caribbean.